themertzy/Python-UM/README.md

 # Python-UM
-A collection of commonly used or multipurpose Python methods.
+A user friendly package of useful Python methods.